laliberte/cdb_query/docs/recipe03.rst

     #!/bin/bash
     #Change to set number of processes to use:
     NUM_PROCS=10
-    #Specify your CEDA username (linked to your openid):
+    #Specify your OPENID
-    CEDA_USERNAME="your badc username"
+    OPENID="your openid"
-    CEDA_PASSWORD="your badc password"
+    PASSWORD="your ESGF password"

     #Discover data:
     cdb_query CORDEX ask --ask_experiment=historical:1979,2004 \